Luke 15 – The Joy of Finding the Lost

 Then all the tax collectors and the sinners drew near to Him to hear Him.
 And the Pharisees and scribes complained, saying, “This Man receives sinners and eats with them.”
 So He spoke this parable to them, saying:

 a.
 Then all the tax collectors and the sinners drew near to Him to hear Him: In speaking to a large number of people (Luke 14:25), Jesus strongly challenged them regarding discipleship and commitment.
-His strong challenged did not drive people away; it attracted them to Jesus.
+His strong challenge did not drive people away; it attracted them to Jesus.

 b.
 So He spoke this parable to them, saying: This, one of the most beloved chapters in the Bible, is made up of parables spoken in response to the accusation “This man receives sinners and eats with them.”